inaimathi/langnostic/drafts/tasm-010.md

 - Pointing a camera at a very high resolution display (might be mitigated by GPS, watermarks, etc, but still possible) _(easy)_
 - Could the blockchain help here?
 (You've been [PUBbed](https://www.thepubportperry.ca/), motherfucker)

 Basically, this falls into the "Signatures" category from the first slide.
 This'd be sold to the customer as "ok, look, here's an expensive camera that you can't open or fix yourself, _but_ the upside is that you can _definitively_ prove that the pictures you take with it are _not_ AI generated".
-I am ... not a fan of this idea?
+I am ... not a huge fan of this idea?

 ### Indicating something is AI generated